anonymousdude12345/pokeroute/README.md

 ##IF YOU DO GET SOFT BANNED

-It normally lasts somewhere between 10 and 30 minutes.
+In my experience, it normally lasts somewhere between 10 and 30 minutes.
 It only seems to happen when you interact with the game (e.g catch a pokemon, spin a stop) and then warp somewhere else and try to do the same.

 Obviously, YMMV.